-Ms. Leslie M. Schweitzer President and Chair
+Ms. Leslie M. Schweitzer, Founder and Chair

 Leslie Schweitzer is the President and Chair or Friends of AUAF, and serves on the AUAF Board of Trustees.
 From 1999 to 2011, Schweitzer served as a consultant in the capacity of Senior Trade Advisor for the U.S. Chamber of Commerce.
 In 2013, Schweitzer received an Honorary Doctorate of Humane Letters degree from AUAF.

-Mr. Kevin Haggerty Treasurer
+Mr. Kevin Haggerty, Treasurer

 Kevin Haggerty brings over 35 years of experience in financial oversight in the international development, computer software and consulting services industries.
 Currently, Haggerty is the CFO at ACDI/VOCA with prior experience at Institute of International Education (IIE), DAI and Ernst & Young.

-Ambassador Evan S. Dobelle Secretary
+Dr. Evan S. Dobelle, Secretary

 Evan Dobelle is the Managing Director of Countable, a high tech company with offices in Washington, D.C. and San Francisco.
 Dobelle is the former President of City College of San Francisco, University of Hawaii, and Trinity College (CT).
-Dobelle offers a bold vision for the value of education and the challenges of building a community in a fast changing world.
+Dobelle offers a bold vision for the value of education and the challenges of building a community in a fast-changing world.